Tap to get financing

 Terms/Amortization: Fixed and fully amortizing for up to 35 years (both the term and the amortization are 35 years).

-LTV: Leverage of 85% LTV for market-rate properties, up to 87% on affordable properties, and up to 90% for projects with 90% or greater rental assistance.
+LTV: Leverage of 87% LTV for market-rate properties, up to 90% on affordable properties and for projects with 90% or greater rental assistance.

 Recourse: HUD 223(f) loans are non-recourse with standard bad boy carve-outs.